acobaugh/tf-build-harness/README.md

 ![](https://img.shields.io/docker/build/acobaugh/terraform-test.svg)

-# terraform-test
+# tf-build-harness

 This repo contains a GNU Makefile and Dockerfile.
-It is intended to enable local development and CI tests of terraform modules using terraform, kitchen-terraform, and terratest (comming soon!).
+It is intended to enable local development and CI tests of terraform modules using terraform, kitchen-terraform, terratest, terraform-docs, etc.

 The Dockerfile builds an [image](https://hub.docker.com/u/acobaugh/terraform-test) based on Alpine with